jjuarez/airm_nagios_check/README.md

 # Alfresco Index Recovery Mode Nagios basic check

-This gem is a little approach to check the fu-- configuration for the index recovery mode in Alfresco instances.
-Check this before you die trying to star a server in FULL mode dude.
+This gem is a little approach, and very opinionated to check the fu-%ing configuration for the index recovery mode in Alfresco instances.
+Check this before you die trying to start a server configured as FULL index recovery mode.

 ## Installation